playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-text/index.md

 -----

-We can even use JavaScript to detect this media query from inside of our runtime code:
+We can even use JavaScript to detect this media query from inside our runtime code:

 ```javascript
 // Use JS to detect the user's preference for contrast